CHAOS-Community/CHAOS-API-Documentation/source/API.rst

        Updates a MetadataSchema in the database.

        :auth logged_in:
-       :auth Write_permission: you need to have write-permissions to the MetadataSchema.
+       :auth Write_permission: you need to have write-permissions to the MetadataSchema
        :param metadataSchemaGUID: the GUID of the schema to update
        :param name: a new (or the same) name for schema
        :param xml: a new (or the same) XML for the schema